-Join our international project about data visualisation, data-ethics and data-humanism!
+Thank you for joining our international project about data visualisation and data-humanism!

-Cross Cultural Data Literacy is an international project about data visualisation, data-ethics and data-humanism.
+In the spring of 2021 we run Cross Cultural Data Literacy, an international project about data visualisation, data-ethics and data-humanism.
 As a participant you can experience how data can be collected, read and visualised.
 This “data literacy” will make you aware of what data is, and hopefully encourage you to ask ethical questions about data.

 Students with a wide variety of cultural backgrounds from around the globe will work together and exchange data, using their cultural variety as a lens to learn from these differences.